Humbleness VS Humility: 5 Basic Differences

 Reverend Billy Graham

 During his life and ministry, the Reverend Billy Graham showed remarkable humility.
 Most would agree that Graham is one of the most influential Christian evangelists of his time.
-Throughout his life, he demonstrated great modesty, showing a deep sense of humility even as he became more successful and well-known.
+Throughout his life, he demonstrated great modesty, showing a deep humility even as he became more successful and well-known.

 Albert Einstein